joeyates/imap-backup/docs/development.md

 # Testing

-## Integration Tests
+## Feature Specs

-Integration tests (feature specs) are run against a local IMAP server controlled by Docker Compose, which needs to be started before running the test suite.
+Specs under `specs/features` are integration specs run against a local IMAP server controlled by Docker Compose.
+Before running the test suite, it needs to be started:

 ```sh
 $ docker-compose up -d